calston/rg-digital-ocean-guide/README.md

 ![Migrate](images/migrate.png)

-If all went well you should now be able to click on the name of your application which links to the live server.
+If all went well you should now be able to click on the `Live App` button which links to the live server.

 ![Tada](images/fin.png)